mjordan/islandora_workbench_docs/docs/preparing_data.md

     In general, Workbench doesn't care if any file path used in configuration or CSV data is relative or absolute, but if it's relative, it's relative to the directory where the `workbench` script lives.

 !!! note
     Most of the example paths used in this documentation are Linux paths.
 In general, paths on Mac computers look and work the same way.
-On Windows, absolute paths like `C:\Users\Mark\Downloads\myfile.pdf` work fine.
-Windows paths like this also work in Workbench configuration files.
+On Windows, absolute paths like `C:\Users\Mark\Downloads\myfile.pdf` and UNC paths like `\\some.windows.file.share.org\share_name\files\myfile.png` work fine.
+These paths also work in Workbench configuration files in settings such as `input_dir`.

 ## Using URLs as file paths